KINGDOM OF MOROCCO

 Hassan died in 1999 and was succeeded by his son, Mohammed VI.
 Mohammed accelerated the process of liberalisation, freeing political prisoners and easing restrictions on the media.
 In 2002 and 2007 elections were held which were fairly conducted, although most Islamist parties were prevented from participating.
 Nevertheless the King retains considerable power under the Constitution, and this is reinforced by his immense wealth and prestige.

 Moroccan political parties are weak and have little real authority.
-The largest party in Morocco is the Independence Party, or Istiqlal, a traditional Arab nationalist party, powerful in the 1940s and '50s but today in decline.
+The largest party in Morocco is now the moderate Islamist Justice and Development Party, which has displaced the Independence Party, or Istiqlal, a traditional Arab nationalist party, as the main opposition party.
 The Socialist Union of Popular Forces is a moderate social-democrat party.
-The Justice and Development Party is a moderate Islamist party.
-The King appointed Abbas el Fassi, a member of the Independence Party, as Prime Minister in September 2007.
+At elections in November 2011, Justice and Development emerged as the largest party, although the elections were marked by very low turnout.
+The King then appointed the Justice and Development leader Abdelillah Benkirane Prime Minister.

-Freedom House's 2009 report on Morocco says: "Morocco is not an electoral democracy.
-Most power is still held by the king and his close advisers.
+Freedom House's 2011 report on Morocco says: "Morocco is not an electoral democracy.
+Most power is held by the king and his close advisers.
 The monarch can dissolve Parliament, rule by decree, and dismiss or appoint cabinet members.
-He sets national and foreign policy, commands the armed forces, and presides over the judicial system.
-One of the king's constitutional titles is "commander of the faithful," giving his authority a religious dimension...
-Given the concentration of power in the monarchy, opposition parties and even the cabinet are generally unable to assert themselves...
-Despite the government's promises to address corruption, it remains a serious problem.
-People with close ties to the monarchy receive preferential treatment in business and other matters.
-Morocco was ranked 80 out of 180 countries surveyed in Transparency International's 2008 Corruption Perceptions Index...
-In addition to a restrictive press law, the government employs an array of economic and other, more subtle mechanisms to punish independent and opposition journalists...
-The judiciary is not independent.
-Courts rarely make decisions that violate official policy.
-The courts are also subject to government pressure and have been used as a weapon to punish government critics."
+He controls four sovereign ministries: Foreign, Judiciary, Islamic Affairs, and Interior.
+He sets national and foreign policy, commands the armed forces and intelligence services, and presides over the judicial system...
+Given the concentration of power in the monarchy, the country’s fragmented political parties and even the cabinet are generally unable to assert themselves...
+Despite the government's rhetoric on combating widespread corruption, it remains a structural problem, both in public life and in the business world...
+Although the independent press enjoys a significant degree of freedom when reporting on economic and social policies, the authorities use the restrictive press law and an array of financial and other, more subtle mechanisms to punish critical journalists...
+Freedom of assembly is not well respected, and protests in Western Sahara especially have been controlled through violence and threats...
+The judiciary is not independent, and the courts are regularly used to punish opponents of the government."